 Biopsy of the tumor:

 Intraoperative biopsy under general anesthesia for the sinonasal mass is recommended.
 The biopsy is preferably performed after imaging studies have been reviewed to determine the vascularity of the mass.

 The three options used for the treatment of esthesioneuroblastoma are surgery, external beam radiation, and chemotherapy.
-Often, treatment utilizes a combination of these modalities.
+Often, the treatment utilizes a combination of these modalities.
 For small tumors with no sign of regional or local metastasis, surgical resection is advocated.
 More extensive surgery, typically an open or open or endoscopic-assisted craniofacial resection is recommended along with postoperative radiation therapy, as the disease becomes more locally advanced.
-Preoperative radiation is an alternative strategy which may yield equivalent results, and induction chemotherapy, as well as concurrent postoperative chemoradiation, may improve local, regional, and distant control.
+Preoperative radiation is an alternative strategy that may yield equivalent results, and induction chemotherapy, as well as concurrent postoperative chemoradiation, may improve local, regional, and distant control.
 Patients with distant disease can have palliative therapy.
 Chemoradiation is an approach for patients with unresectable local disease, which could subsequently improve the resectability for locally-advanced esthesioneuroblastoma.

 Hyams et al. developed the most widely used grading system for esthesioneuroblastoma.
 This system divides the spectrum of esthesioneuroblastoma maturation into four grades, ranging from most differentiated (grade I) to least differentiated (grade IV), based on tumor architecture, mitotic activity, nuclear pleomorphism, fibrillary matrix and rosettes, necrosis, gland proliferation, and calcifications.
 This grading scheme had independent validation relative to prognosis.